Cameron Coxe: Cardiff City

 Coxe began his career at Cardiff City, joining the club's youth academy at the age of seven before signing his first professional contract in February 2017.
 He made his professional debut during a 2–1 defeat against Burton Albion in the second round of the EFL Cup on 22 August 2017.
 However, Coxe did not feature for the first team for another two years.
 He appeared in two FA Cup fixtures under new manager Neil Harris in January 2020, but was later released at the end of the 2019–20 season.

 Solihull Moors

 In August 2020, Coxe signed for National League side Solihull Moors.

 Colchester United (loan)

 On 2 July 2021, Coxe joined League Two side Colchester United on loan until January 2022.
 He made his debut in Colchester's 0–0 draw away at Carlisle United on 7 August 2021.

 Colchester United

 On 7 January 2022, Coxe signed a permanent deal with Colchester United.

 Boreham Wood

 On 13 October 2022, Coxe returned to the National League when he joined Boreham Wood on a short-term loan deal.

-On 30 December 2022, Boreham Wood confirmed the permanent signing of Coxe for an undisclosed fee on a two-and-a-half year deal.
+On 30 December 2022, Boreham Wood confirmed the permanent signing of Coxe for an undisclosed fee on a two-and-a-half-year deal.

+In November 2024, Coxe joined fellow National League South side Salisbury on a three-month loan deal.